It's easy for common sight problems to go undetected in kids. Here's how to spot the issues and when to go for an eye test.

 At what age should you be concerned?

-“The earlier a problem is detected, the less it could affect a child's growth and development,” advises Kovacs.
+“The earlier a vision problem is detected, the less it’s likely to affect a child's growth and development,” advises Phillips.

-“If a problem is found but reviewed regularly, we have a better idea of when something starts to change.
-This helps with diagnosis and treatment and can prevent small issues going undetected and causing large problems.”
+“If a vision or eye health abnormality is found but reviewed regularly, monitoring of the problem helps with diagnosis and treatment.
+This can prevent small issues going undetected and causing large problems.”

 Peak body Optometry Australia recommends that children have their eyes tested by an optometrist before starting school.

-However, Kovacs says that if you have any concerns or notice any problems prior to this, it’s never too early to book an appointment.
+However, Phillips says that if you have any concerns or notice problems prior to this, it’s never too early to book an appointment.

 How are toddlers tested?